terrapower/armi/doc/developer/making_armi_based_apps.rst

 and their associated documentation.
 It is recommended to peruse those docs before getting started to get an idea of what is available.

-.. admonition:: Setting expectations

-   The Plugin API is relatively new, and is expected to change and evolve.
-We hope at some point to mark parts of the API as stable, but we simply are not there yet.
-A stable Plugin API is a major goal for a v1.0 release.

-   It is important to mention that the original Plugin API was designed to enable the separation of the Framework from TerraPower's internal code suite.
-Effort has been made to design the Plugin API to be general, and to anticipate future needs.
-However, we expect that the API has plenty of room for improvement and extension.
-If you find yourself needing additional means of customization, or if any of the semantics of the Plugin API are causing you problems, please open an issue and we would be happy to work with you to improve it.

 Some implementation details
 ---------------------------
 One can just monkey-see-monkey-do their own plugins without fully understanding the